Houlak/houlak-cli/README.md

 ## How It Works

+### Database Connections

-`houlak-cli` uses AWS Session Manager to create a secure tunnel from your local machine to your RDS database through a bastion host.
+The `db-connect` command uses AWS Session Manager to create a secure tunnel from your local machine to your RDS database through a bastion host.
 This approach:

 - ✅ Eliminates the need for SSH keys
 - ✅ Doesn't require exposed SSH ports